DuMOR Heavy-Duty Rabbit Cage, 24 in. x 16 in.

 Cicero, an early Roman philosopher who discusses duty in his work “On Duties", suggests that duties can come from four different sources:

-1. as a result of being a human
+- as a result of being a human

-2. as a result of one's particular place in life (one's family, one's country, one's job)
+- as a result of one's particular place in life (one's family, one's country, one's job)

-3. as a result of one's character
+- as a result of one's character

-4. as a result of one's own moral expectations for oneself
+- as a result of one's own moral expectations for oneself

 The specific duties imposed by law or culture vary considerably, depending on jurisdiction, religion, and social normalities.

 Rabbits are small mammals in the family Leporidae (which also includes the hares), which is in the order Lagomorpha (which also includes pikas).
-The European rabbit, Oryctolagus cuniculus, is the ancestor of the world's hundreds of breeds of domestic rabbit and has been introduced on every continent except Antarctica.
-It is familiar throughout the world as a wild prey animal, a domesticated form of livestock, and a pet, having a widespread effect on ecologies and cultures.
-Sylvilagus includes 13 wild rabbit species, among them the seven types of cottontail.
+They are familiar throughout the world as a wild prey animal, a domesticated form of livestock, and a pet, having a widespread effect on ecologies and cultures.
+The most widespread rabbit genera are Oryctolagus and Sylvilagus.
+The former, Oryctolagus, includes the European rabbit, Oryctolagus cuniculus, which is the ancestor of the hundreds of breeds of domestic rabbit and has been introduced on every continent except Antarctica.
+The latter, Sylvilagus, includes over 13 wild rabbit species, among them the cottontails and tapetis.
 Wild rabbits not included in Oryctolagus and Sylvilagus include several species of limited distribution, including the pygmy rabbit, volcano rabbit, and Sumatran striped rabbit.

-Rabbits are a paraphyletic grouping, and do not constitute a clade, as hares (belonging to the genus Lepus) are nested within the Leporidae clade and are not included in rabbits.
+Rabbits are a paraphyletic grouping, and do not constitute a clade, as hares (belonging to the genus Lepus) are nested within the Leporidae clade and are not described as rabbits.
 Although once considered rodents, lagomorphs diverged earlier and have a number of traits rodents lack, including two extra incisors.
-Similarities between rabbits and rodents are attributed to convergent evolution.
+Similarities between rabbits and rodents were once attributed to convergent evolution, but studies in molecular biology have found a common ancestor between lagomorphs and rodents and place them in the clade Glires.

-Rabbit physiology is suited to escaping predators and surviving in various habitats, living either alone or in groups that may live in burrows.
+Rabbit physiology is suited to escaping predators and surviving in various habitats, living either alone or in groups in nests or burrows.
 As prey animals, rabbits are constantly aware of their surroundings, having a wide field of vision and ears with high surface area to detect potential predators.
 The ears of a rabbit are essential for thermoregulation and contain a high density of blood vessels.
 The bone structure of a rabbit's hind legs, which is longer than that of the fore legs, allows for quick hopping, which is beneficial for escaping predators and can provide powerful kicks if captured.
 Rabbits are typically nocturnal and often sleep with their eyes open.
 They reproduce quickly, having short pregnancies, large litters of four to twelve kits, and no particular mating season; however, the mortality rate of rabbit embryos is high, and there exist several widespread diseases that affect rabbits, such as rabbit hemorrhagic disease and myxomatosis.
 In some regions, especially Australia, rabbits have caused ecological problems and are regarded as a pest.

 Humans have used rabbits as livestock since at least the first century BC in ancient Rome, raising them for their meat, fur and wool.
 The various breeds of the European rabbit have been developed to suit each of these products; the practice of raising and breeding rabbits as livestock is known as cuniculture.
-Rabbits are seen in human culture globally, appearing as a symbol of fertility, cunning, and innocence in major religions, historic and contemporary art.
+Rabbits are seen in human culture globally, appearing as a symbol of fertility, cunning, and innocence in major religions, historical and contemporary art.

 X, or x, is the twenty-fourth letter of the Latin alphabet, used in the modern English alphabet, the alphabets of other western European languages and others worldwide.
 Its name in English is ex (pronounced ), plural exes.